-The order in which cards are listed within DigiTest may not match the actual slot locations of cards installed in your computer or expansion chassis.
-This is normal, and does not affect DigiTest operations in any way.
+- The order in which cards are listed within DigiTest may not match the actual slot locations of cards installed in your computer or expansion chassis.
+This is normal, and does not affect DigiTest operations in any way. - 4 Select the cards in your system you want to test by selecting Test in the left hand column for each card. - 5 Click Run.